 But it wasn’t until 2000 that it gained mainstream traction when 14-year-old Ye Yong Zhi tragically died after being the subject of intense bullying about his sexuality.
 The widespread public outcry led to the Gender Equity Education Act and a more open and public discussion of LGBT+ rights.
 As a result, Taiwan’s younger generation were given the opportunity to learn about gender equality and the LGBT+ community.
 80 percent of that generation now supports marriage equality.

-The marriage equality bill was first introduced in 2013 but was met with such fierce public criticism it didn’t go forward.
+A draft of the marriage equality bill was first introduced in 2006.
+Democratic Progressive Party Legislator Hsiao Bi-Khim proposed a same-sex marriage law, but it does not pass the first reading.
+In 2013, the marriage equality bill was introduced by the Taiwan Alliance to Promote Partnership Rights and Legislator Cheng Li-Chun but was met with such fierce public criticism it didn’t go forward.
 Sadly, it took another death for there to be any momentum – this time it was Jacques Picoux, a French lecturer and LGBTQ+ activist who taught at National Taiwan University.
 He killed himself after he realised he had no right to make medical decisions on behalf of his cancer-stricken partner, Tseng Ching-chao, or any legal rights to the home they had shared for nearly 40 years.

 Their tragic story once again ignited public debate over the LGBT+ community, with the Marriage Equality Coalition Taiwan and progressive legislator Yu Mei-nu seizing the moment to propose an amendment to the civil code to legalise equal marriage.

 In 2017, the constitutional court ruled that the civil court had to recognise same-sex marriage and gave the legislature two years to pass a law that would grant Taiwan equal marriage.